Royal London One-Day Cup. Somerset v Hampshire. Final. 25th May 2019. Lord’s.

 With every ball it felt like Somerset were building the advantage they had held since the fall of that first wicket taken during that, now it seemed, long ago errand.
 “170 for 7,” announced a wide-eyed smartphone owner.
 Overton was bowling short and fast, constantly testing the batsmen.
 Wood faced.
 Overton, shortish again, obtained lift, Wood pulled, top-edged, the ball fell well-short of the boundary, Bartlett, running in hard from long leg took the catch.
 170 for 7 was a Hampshire score which dared not have been hoped for at the start, and the cheering in the stands at Lord’s must have been heard the length of the St John’s Wood and Wellington Roads.
 “Look at Jamie Overton’s figures,” said the phone owner as he handed it to me.
 8-0-28-3 jumped from the screen.
 That is match-winning bowling in the middle of a 50-over innings.
 As lunch was eaten it became ever harder to hold back that beating heart.

 “You are doing fine,” said someone from the bride’s retinue, holding up his smartphone.
 But a sudden sliver of anxiety had forced its way into my mind.
-“If the pitch is OK,” I replied, for the prospect at last of a trophy had sown the seeds of doubt, and the thought that a score of 180 for 8 might mean a pitch helpful to bowlers fed the seeds.
+“If the pitch is OK,” I replied, for the prospect at last of a trophy had sowed the seeds of doubt, and the thought that a score of 180 for 8 might mean a pitch helpful to bowlers fed the seeds.
 “Just keep on top of them,” he replied.
 Oh, that it were that easy.
 It often seems that way when your team is not involved, but ten consecutive second places weigh heavy when your team finally gets itself into a winning position with a trophy there for the taking.
-“I can find out about the pitch for you,” he replied.
-He is a man who spends a lot of time watching cricket at Lord’s and had a friend at the match.
+“I can check on the pitch for you,” he replied.
+He spends a lot of time watching cricket at Lord’s and knew someone at the match.
 He immediately took to his smartphone.
 At this wedding you could have been forgiven for thinking that the smartphone had been invented for the sole purpose of keeping the Somerset guests up to date with the cricket.
-“Pitch looks fine.
+“Pitch is fine.
 Good and true,” he said.
 “You’re there.”
 “Wait until we bat before you judge,” my reply, my aversion to chicken counting in cricket to the fore.
 “Don’t worry, you’ll be fine,” the reply.
 “A long way to go yet,” I insisted.
 “I’ll believe it if I see it in the paper in the morning,” I added.

 Focus on the job in hand and the pace at which the task was to be carried out would be crucial for me and for Somerset.
 And we might both be at a crucial point in our respective days at the same time.
 As the players prepared to return to the field I withdrew to prepare.
 The mother of the groom too.
 The mother of the groom is as important as the father at a wedding, especially when she possesses a smartphone.
 And so there we were.
 Me, clutching a large-print, double-spaced version of my reading.
 She, not a cricket person, on sufferance, clutching her phone.